LAW 3516 - International Law Moot

-Course Coordinator: Associate Professor Matthew StubbsPLEASE NOTE: Applications for International Law Moot for 2018 have closed.
+Course Coordinator: Professor Matthew StubbsPLEASE NOTE: Applications for International Law Moot for 2018 have closed.
 Applications for 2019 will open in the second half of 2018.

 In summer 2018, students enrolled in International Law Moot will compete in the Philip C Jessup International Law Moot Court Competition.

 Students enrolled in semester 1 2018 will compete in the Manfred Lachs Space Law Moot.

 Course Coordinator (for University administrative purposes only): Associate Professor Matthew Stubbs

 Faculty (for Jessup Moot purposes) Advisor: Mark Giddings

 Team Coach: TBC